 Hollywood Boulevard intersects with Sunset Boulevard where the fun continues.
-Stop here for a look at the Tip Board offering up-to-the-minute wait times for all attractions.
-Then embark down the palm-filled street lined with sleek 1940s cars and a farmer’s market-style eatery.
-Lying in wait at the far end is the imminent and looming Twilight Zone Tower of Terror.
+Embark down the palm-filled street lined with sleek 1940s cars and a farmer’s market-style eatery.
+Lying in wait at the far end is the imminent and looming Twilight Zone Tower of Terror and just around the corner, Rock 'n' Roller Coaster Starring the Muppets.

 = Cara's Favorite